-Flint, Michigan Residents Sue USA for $722 Million
+Flint, Michigan, Residents Sue USA for $722 Million

 Yet on Sept.
 9, 2015, EPA spokesman Peter Cassell “misleadingly” told ABC News “that the ‘lead monitoring shows Flint has not exceeded the lead action level,’” according to the complaint.

-Burgess et al. seek damages for negligence, failure to take mandatory actions required by the Safe Water Drinking Act, including failure to issue an emergency order, failure to provide technical assistance, negligent failure to warn, and emotional and physical injuries, including “lead poisoning, dermatological disorders, loss of hair, gastrointestinal disorders, out of pocket economic losses … pain and suffering, emotional distress, deprivation of a quality of life … [and] property damage to real estate and personal property.”
+Burgess and the other residents seek damages for negligence, failure to take mandatory actions required by the Safe Water Drinking Act, including failure to issue an emergency order, failure to provide technical assistance, negligent failure to warn, and emotional and physical injuries, including “lead poisoning, dermatological disorders, loss of hair, gastrointestinal disorders, out of pocket economic losses … pain and suffering, emotional distress, deprivation of a quality of life … [and] property damage to real estate and personal property.”

 The 1,703 claimants seek at least $722.4 million.